 Arizona Landlord and Tenant Laws

 As with all other legal representations, state laws are the building blocks upon which sensitive matters rest.
-As such, it is important that landlords and tenants acquaint themselves with the laws that govern a lease agreement in Arizona.
+As such, it is important that landlords and tenants familiarize themselves with the laws that govern a lease agreement in Arizona.

-However, here are some Arizona landlord and tenant laws that you, as the landlord, should know prior to drafting a lease agreement:
+However, here are some landlord and tenant laws that you, as the landlord, should know prior to drafting a lease agreement:

 Security deposits